IamGotu/CCJ_SYSTEM_PROJECT/HOWTORUN.md

 14. Inside folder CCJ_SYSTEM_PROJECT find the file ".env.example" and change it to ".env"

+15. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "install composer"

-15. In the terminal located in folder CCJ_SYSTEM_PROJECT type "php artisan migrate" to migrate the database
+16. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan migrate" to migrate the database

-16. In the terminal located in folder CCJ_SYSTEM_PROJECT type "npm run dev"
+17. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "npm run dev"

-17. In the terminal located in folder CCJ_SYSTEM_PROJECT type "php artisan serve"
+18. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan serve"

-18. Open the running server or Ctrl+click the following link
+19. Open the running server or Ctrl+click the following link